 Yes, child pornography is a deportable offense.

-Child pornography is considered a crime involving moral turpitude in Nevada.
+Child pornography is considered a crime involving moral turpitude.
 Consequently, aliens who have been convicted of child pornography may be deported from the U.S.

 Foreigners charged with child pornography crimes are advised to retain experienced counsel as soon as possible.
 An attorney may be able to get the case dismissed or charges reduced to a non-removable offense.15